Passwordless SSH access

 Enter, then type it again when prompted.
 Leave the field empty for no passphrase.

 Now look inside your

 authorized_keys id_rsa id_rsa.pub known_hosts

 id_rsa file is your private key.
 Keep this on your computer.

 id_rsa.pub file is your public key.
-This is what you put on machines you want to connect to.
+This is what you share with machines that you connect to: in this case your Raspberry Pi.
 When the machine you try to connect to matches up your public and private key, it will allow you to connect.